While COVID-19 cases, hospitalizations drop, Washington’s mandates remain in place

 Olympia restaurant and liquor store owner Andy Thielan wants to know what needs to happen to get the state to eliminate the mask mandate for businesses.

 “Where’s the end game here?”
 Thielan asked.
-“If the end is near and [masks] are helping us get there, then I'm I guess I'm all for it as long as there's an endpoint that we can all see.
-Right now it just seems indefinite.”
+“If the end is near and [masks] are helping us get there, then I guess I'm all for it as long as there's an endpoint that we can all see.
+Right now, it just seems indefinite.”

-Thielan said he got a COVID-19 vaccine to help the state reach Gov. Jay Inslee’s goal of 70 percent, which he thought was supposed to be the threshold for the state to relax regulations.
+Thielan said he got a COVID-19 vaccine to help the state reach Gov. Jay Inslee’s goal of 70%, which he thought was supposed to be the threshold for the state to relax regulations.

-“What does the governor need to see, a 100 percent vaccination rate?”
+“What does the governor need to see, a 100% vaccination rate?”
 He asked.

 Inslee and health officials have said the delta variant, which drove record high case and hospitalization rates, caused the state to change the rules this summer.